 “Always complimenting her.”

-“It’s good to know both strengths and weaknesses of the enemy.”
+“It’s good to know both the strengths and weaknesseses of the enemy.”

 Sonia came back at that time, setting down three water glasses for them and a snack plate.
 “Go ahead.
 I’ll be back.”
 Sonia walked into the kitchen again with the empty tray.